-The company identifies sustainability factors through various means.
-For example, the company may utilize information from Morningstar, internal analysts, and specialists in the field of sustainable investments, use publicly available information, shared information from peer networks or engage directly with the target fund managers or the management of companies (“Investee companies”).
+The Company may also utilize information from other service providers, internal analysts, and specialists in the field of sustainable investments, use publicly available information, shared information from peer networks or engage directly with the Target fund managers or the management of companies.

 Limitations to methodologies and data

-The fund obtains information about the Investee companies from Morningstar, third-party analysis, and through its own internal analysis.
-The fund cannot, however, guarantee that the sustainability information obtained is always complete and correct.
-If material information is lacking and the information risks causing damage to the fund’s promotion of sustainability characteristics, the fund primarily seeks such information from external data providers.
-It is not expected that such limitations affect the attainment of the environmental or social characteristics promoted by the fund.
+The Fund obtains information about the Investee companies from Sustainalytics, Morningstar, third-party analysis, and through its own internal analysis.
+The Fund cannot, however, guarantee that the sustainability information obtained is always complete and correct.
+As information can be obtained from many different data sources, it is not expected that such limitations affect the attainment of the environmental and social characteristics promoted by the Fund.

-The company has procedures in place to manage sustainability risks associated with the fund.
-A due diligence is carried out on the underlying assets of the fund through the responsible investing approach consisting of active engagement, positive selection, and exclusion.
-Risk management is employed in investment decisions, products, policy developments, and in engagements.
+The Company has a comprehensive approach to manage sustainability risks associated with the Fund.
+A due diligence is carried out on the investments of the Fund through the responsible investing approach consisting of exclusion screening, positive selection, and active engagement which identifies and addresses related risks.
+Furthermore, the fund managers’ work to manage sustainability risks is considered and integrated in the Sustainability rating.
+Lastly, the Company’s approach to managing climate-related risks and opportunities is guided by the recommendations of TCFD.
+This risk management is employed in investment decisions, products, policy developments, and in engagements alike.

-Additional information is available in the company’s Policy for Shareholder Engagement here.
+Additional information is available in the Company’s Policy for Shareholder Engagement.

 Designated reference benchmark

-Implementation of Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector, SFDR.
+Implementation of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, SFDR.